-SRTA has undergone a complete business transformation from Blade Air Mobility (passenger aviation) to Strata Critical Medical (time-critical healthcare logistics), representing a fundamental pivot in business model and market focus.
+SRTA has undergone a fundamental business transformation from Blade Air Mobility (passenger aviation) to Strata Critical Medical (healthcare logistics), completely pivoting its core operations and market focus.

 Receivables surged 85.1% — revenue recognized but not yet collected; watch for collection issues or channel stuffing.